TCO Guide to New Orleans

 French Quarter

 Hopefully you arrived in New Orleans hungry.
 Food is essential to this city.
 Since you’re already on Bourbon, slide into Arnaud’s (although reservations are always a good idea.)
 If the main restaurant is busy, the Bistro is likely available and you can also enjoy the Gumbo Trio play Dixieland standards.
 In between toe tapping, order oysters: Bienville and Rockefeller.
 Bienville oysters are an original Arnaud’s dish, named after the restaurant’s location on Bienville St. Oysters Rockefeller were, of course, created by rival restaurant Antoine’s, another leviathan in the Quarter.
-You should also try the trout meunière and red snapper.
-For desert have another New Orleans invention: Bananas Foster.
-Your waiter will sauté the bananas in butter and rum with the requisite fireworks, which are impressive!

 Like many of the patriarchs in the Quarter, Arnaud’s has a colorful and rich history.
 Arnaud Cazenave, a French wine salesman, opened his doors in 1918.
 Unfortunately, Prohibition laws dried up the country one year later.
 Not to be deterred, Cazenave was especially creative in circumventing the alcohol-free regulations.
 He had hidden rooms, secret deliveries, and “special coffee.”
 Eventually, however, the Feds caught up with him, and he was jailed for a time.

-Once Prohibition laws were recinded, Arnaud’s enjoyed great success.
+Once Prohibition laws were rescinded, Arnaud’s enjoyed great success.
 Cazenave, who had become local royalty and was known as Count Arnaud, channeled much of his fortune into expansion.
 He bought up some 13 buildings around his original property until he owned most of the block.
 As he converted the old buildings into additional dining rooms, visitors found the network of passageways handy for secret rendezvous and quick get-aways.
 Rumor has it that the old Count used the secret hideaways as much or more than his customers.

 A portrait of Cazenave still hangs in the main dining room.
-Waiters swear that on especially busy nights, Count Arnaud – dressed in in formal attire – always turns up.
+Waiters swear that on especially busy nights, Count Arnaud – dressed in formal attire – always turns up.
 He stands by the beveled glass windows and observes the diners, smiling contentedly.

 The Mardi Gras Museum is also housed at the restaurant.
 Take the winding corridor and creaky stairs to the displays.
 Just as you’re wondering if you’ll see the ghost of the old Count himself — he suddenly appears!
 Or, at least four of the costumes he wore as king during Mardi Gras.